Who would have guessed that COVID-19 would transform into a savage global beast?

 That doesn’t solve your problem.
 And in no way am I making light of your situation.
 But, knowing you aren’t alone in this mess, is a breath of fresh air.

 You can enrich your mental health during this horrendous time.
-In this article, I spill the beans on how to stay sane as an attorney in a pandemic.
+In this article, I spill the beans on how to stay sane in a pandemic.

 Focus on Others